pramodkondur/Microsoft-Cybersecurity-Incident-Triage-ML/README.md

-# **Microsoft : Classifying Cybersecurity Incidents with Machine Learning**
+# **Microsoft : Cybersecurity Incident Detection with Machine Learning**
-## Skills take away from this Project
-Data Preprocessing and Feature Engineering

-Machine Learning Classification Techniques

-Model Evaluation Metrics (Macro-F1 Score, Precision, Recall)

-Cybersecurity Concepts and Frameworks (MITRE ATT&CK)

-Handling Imbalanced Datasets

-Model Benchmarking and Optimization

-## Domain
-Cybersecurity and Machine Learning
+# Machine Learning Cybersecurity Project

-## Tools Used
-**IDE & Notebooks:** PyCharm, Jupyter Notebook

-**Programming Language**: Python

-**Libraries**: scikit-learn, Pandas, Matplotlib, Seaborn, NumPy

-**Cloud Services:** BigQuery, Google Cloud Storage, Google Compute Engine

-**Version Control**: Git, Github

-## Dataset Overview
+## Introduction
-GUIDE_train.csv (2.43 GB)
-GUIDE_test.csv (1.09 GB)

-The dataset provides three hierarchies of data: (1) evidence, (2) alert, and (3) incident.
-At the bottom level, evidence supports an alert.
-For example, an alert may be associated with multiple pieces of evidence such as an IP address, email, and user details, each containing specific supporting metadata.
-Above that, we have alerts that consolidate multiple pieces of evidence to signify a potential security incident.
-These alerts provide a broader context by aggregating related evidences to present a more comprehensive picture of the potential threat.
-At the highest level, incidents encompass one or more alerts, representing a cohesive narrative of a security breach or threat scenario.
-The primary objective of the dataset is to accurately predict incident triage grades—true positive (TP), benign positive (BP), and false positive (FP)—based on historical customer responses.
-To support this, we provide a training dataset containing 45 features, labels, and unique identifiers across 1M triage-annotated incidents.
-We divide the dataset into a train set containing 70% of the data and a test set with 30%, stratified based on triage grade ground-truth, OrgId, and DetectorId.
-We ensure that incidents are stratified together within the train and test sets to ensure the relevance of evidence and alert rows.
+In the rapidly evolving cybersecurity landscape, the increasing volume of incidents has overwhelmed Security Operation Centers (SOCs).
+To address this, there is a pressing need for solutions that can automate or support the remediation process effectively.
+This project leverages the GUIDE dataset—a groundbreaking collection of real-world cybersecurity incidents—to develop machine learning models for predicting significant cybersecurity incidents and facilitating informed decision-making.

 ## Problem Statement:
 As a data scientist at Microsoft, he/she is tasked with enhancing the efficiency of Security Operation Centers (SOCs) by developing a machine learning model that can accurately predict the triage grade of cybersecurity incidents.
-Utilizing the comprehensive GUIDE dataset, your goal is to create a classification model that categorizes incidents as true positive (TP), benign positive (BP), or false positive (FP) based on historical evidence and customer responses.
+Utilizing the comprehensive GUIDE dataset, the goal is to create a classification model that categorizes incidents as true positive (TP), benign positive (BP), or false positive (FP) based on historical evidence and customer responses.
 The model should be robust enough to support guided response systems in providing SOC analysts with precise, context-rich recommendations, ultimately improving the overall security posture of enterprise environments.

 ## Business Use Cases:
 The solution developed in this project can be implemented in various business scenarios, particularly in the field of cybersecurity.
 Some potential applications include: